Odinodin/odinodinstatic/resources/posts/2013-02-21-maven-version-housekeeping.md

 :title Maven Version Housekeeping
 :published 2013-02-21
+:dek The versions-maven-plugin generates lots of noise.
+Unix can help manage it.
 :body

 It is inevitable.
 In any project of a certain size, after a while, you are faced with the challenge of rotting dependencies.
 To be more precise, the world has moved on and you, for whatever reason, want to keep up.

-TLDR;
-The versions-maven-plugin generates lots of noise.
-Unix can help manage it.

 Step 1 - Figure out what has changed
 ====================================